foo123/FILTER.js/api-reference.md

 new FILTER.ResampleFilter( scaleX:Number, scaleY:Number, interpolationMethod:String="bilinear" );
 ````

 This filter resamples (interpolates) an image to change its size, i.e up- or down- scale it.
-This can be useful filter because it can be combined arbitrarily with other filters, for example inside a composite filter which can downsample an image at any stage to speed-up further process and then up-sample it again if needed at another stage.
+This can be useful filter because it can be combined arbitrarily with other filters, for example inside a composite filter which can down-sample an image at any stage to speed-up further process and then up-sample it again if needed at another stage.

 **Supported Interpolation Methods:** (you have to build the library with the respective interpolation routines added)